raynald/Notiz/teori.md

 ## 7.3 Junctions
 ## 7.4 Roundabouts
 ## 7.5 Reversing and turning around
+bind spot 7 - 15 meters
 ## 7.6 Stopping and parking
 ### Stopping - the traffic rules, no stop
 - in a junction or less than 5 meters from a junction
 - pedestrian crossing or bicycle crossings or less than five meters before such crossings.
 - less than 5 meters from a level crossing
-- At a widening of the road for a bus, taxi or tram stop or less than 20 meters from an official traffic sign for such stop.
+- At a widening of the road for a bus, taxi or tram stop or less than *20 meters* from an official traffic sign for such stop.
 - *bike path*
 ### Parking - the traffic rules
-- prohibited in pedestrian zone
+- prohibited in pedestrian zone parking is prohibited in priority road with speed limit > 50 km/h
 ### Parking - the signs
 - No parking
   * until a junction, or a new parking sign (no stopping, no parking, parking zone, end of parking zone or parking)